Geometry of Degeneracy in Potential and Density Space: Geometrization of the potential-density mapping

 It must be noted that the last part of the proof shows that if for a $v$-representable boundary density multiple components $\rho_i$ are either 0 or 1, which is possible at least in principle, the rays combine into a convex set of non-uv potentials.
 But such a situation was never observed in any of the examples studied in the course of this work, just as the possibility of degeneracy regions touching each other or the boundary in more than a single point has not been verified.
 While singleton degeneracy regions are not principally ruled out in the theorem, degeneracy regions that just arise from internal degrees of freedom do not play any role in the context of the theorem, because the external potential does not couple to the internal coordinates.

 The following corollary, put forward as a conjecture in \citet{DFT-graphs}, is imminent from the fact that degeneracy regions are always closed and that non-uv densities only arise as their intersection or when they touch the boundary.
 We also include our previous results that the non-uv densities have measure zero in the density domain \cite[Sec.~III.D]{DFT-graphs}, which is visible from the density-potential geometry theorem as well.
-That the corresponding non-uv potentials have measure zero too is the content of the main theorem in a recent work by \citet{xu2022HK} that applies DFT to a more general setting but relies on further assumption.

 \begin{corollary} The set of non-uv densities is closed and has measure zero in the $(M-1)$-dimensional density domain $\mathcal{P}_{M,N}$. \end{corollary}

 Conversely, this shows that almost all densities are uniquely $v$-representable, which means the failure of the Hohenberg--Kohn theorem for lattice systems can be considered less drastic.
 If a density is non-uv after all then by Theorem~\ref{th:geometry} it must lie at the touching point of two degeneracy regions or where a degeneracy region touches the border of the density domain, a quite peculiar property.
 If, on the other hand, we can guarantee the validity of the Hohenberg--Kohn theorem in some setting, then this in turn means that degeneracy regions can never touch each other or the boundary.
 Another previous result \cite[Cor.~20]{DFT-graphs} is also a direct consequence of the theorem on density-potential geometry: The set of potentials leading to a non-uv density that is not on the boundary of the density domain is always bounded.